AdrienMorin/Blockchain-POC/README.md

 This API is structured in the following way:
 - `start/routes`: Contains the routes of the API
 - `app/Controllers/Http`: Contains the controllers of the API called by the routes
-- `app/Services`: Contains the services of the API called by the Controllers
+- `app/Services`: Contains the services of the API called by the Controllers.
 - `app/Models`: Contains the models of the API : User (the wallet), Block, BlockHeader, Transaction, Coin
 - `database/migrations`: Contains the migrations of the API to create the structure of the database
 - `database/seeds`: Contains the seeds of the API to put the first data in the database : Genesis block and first block
 - `config`: Contains the configuration files of the API : config of the database connection for example

 ## Specificities
-The blockchain is stored in the database, which is a sqlite DB, stored in `tmp/db.sqlite3`.
+The blockchain is stored in a sqlite DB, in the `tmp/db.sqlite3` folder.

 In this version of the API, there is no possibility to create a new wallet.
-The only wallets are those which are created by the seeds.
+The only wallets are those which are created by the seeders.
 Those are the users credentials that you can use to login to the API :
 ```json
 {